OpenTechFund/CryptoTerminology/README.md

 Confidentiality - The property that data is unreadable by unauthorized parties.

-Authenticity - The property that all parties involved in the communication are who they claim to be.
+Authenticity (aka Authentication) - The property that all parties involved in the communication are who they claim to be.
+Sometimes used interchangably with Integrity.

 Symmetric Cipher or Secret Key Cryptography - Cryptography algorithms which use the same key for decryption and encryption.
 These algorithms are typically based on performing complex rearrangements and XORs of the input bytes, which could be imagined partially as shuffling a deck of cards.

 Asymmetric Cipher or Public Key Cryptography - Cryptography algorithms which use one key for encryption (public key) and a different, related key for decryption (private key).
+This also encompasses digital signatures, where one (private) key can generate a signature and the corresponding public key can verify the signature.
 Unlike Symmetric algorithms, these algorithms are typically based on underlying mathematical properties that provide a 'trapdoor'.
 A mathematical operation that is easy to compute in one direction, but difficult to undo - unless one has a secret value that unlocks the 'trapdoor'.

 Plaintext - plain, unencrypted data

-Cipher - An Encryption and/or Decryption algorithm
+Cipher - An Encryption and/or Decryption algorithm.
+Usually refers to a symmetric algorithm.

 Ciphertext - the result of plaintext encrypted by a cipher

+Digital Signature - A way to authenticate a piece of data such that only the person in posession of the private key could have generated the signature.
+The corresponding public key is used to validate the signature.

 Block Cipher - a cipher which operates on a fixed-size number of bytes, also known as blocks.
 Plaintext that is not divisible evenly by the block size must be padded before encryption.